 In 1992, two years before the country's first democratic election, the united South African team was formed and played Cameroon in its first match in Durban on the 9th of July.
 It was a triumphant occasion for the team, as they beat the West African powerhouse by one goal to nil.

-When South Africa hosted the 1996 African Nations Cup, they proved they belonged in the finals by defeating Tunisia 2-0 in the final.
+Nations Cup, they proved they belonged in the finals by defeating Tunisia 2-0 in the final.
 It was during the team's run to the title that its nickname, "Bafana Bafana", became known around the world.